The 20 Best Immune Thrombocytopenic Purpura (ITP) Doctors Near Me in Baltimore, MD

 Offers Telehealth

-William Houck is an Oncologist in Baltimore, Maryland.
+William Houck is an Oncologist practicing medicine in Baltimore, Maryland.
 Dr. Houck is rated as an Advanced provider by MediFind in the treatment of Immune Thrombocytopenic Purpura (ITP).
-His top areas of expertise are Paget Disease of the Breast, Lung Cancer, Chronic B-Cell Leukemia (CBCL), and Chronic Lymphocytic Leukemia (CLL).
+He is also highly rated in 73 other conditions, according to our data.
+His clinical expertise encompasses Paget Disease of the Breast, Lung Cancer, Chronic B-Cell Leukemia (CBCL), and Richter Syndrome.
+Dr. Houck is board certified in American Board Of Internal Medicine.

 Advanced in Immune Thrombocytopenic Purpura (ITP)